ManojTella/Projectwork2/README.md

 The ability to provide the predictability of these models with explainability would find application by enabling the healthcare professionals to formulate risk-reduction strategies for various populations, policymakers to engrave plans for public health, and individuals making informed lifestyle choices.
 The involvement of AI not only deserves a well-deserved confidence in the field of AI-driven systems but also sets the ground for an inclusive, ethical, and impactful application of technology to fight fatness.

 ### Introduction
-    Obesity is a global health challenge, contributing to numerous chronic diseases and increasing healthcare costs.
+    <p>Obesity is a global health challenge, contributing to numerous chronic diseases and increasing healthcare costs.
 Identifying its underlying risk factors is crucial for prevention and management.
-This project leverages Explainable AI (XAI) to analyze and interpret complex data, providing clear insights into key factors influencing obesity.
+This project leverages Explainable AI (XAI) to analyze and interpret complex data, providing clear insights into key factors influencing obesity.</p>
     By combining advanced machine learning models with interpretability techniques like SHAP and LIME, we aim to enhance understanding, support informed decision-making, and guide effective interventions for better public health outcomes.